dotnet/nuget-trends/src/NuGetTrends.Scheduler/README.md

 $ dotnet ef migrations add MyMigration -p ../NuGetTrends.Data
 ```

-#### 2. Remove latest unapplied migration
+#### 2. Remove the latest unapplied migration

 ```
 /nuget-trends/src/NuGetTrends.Scheduler
 $ dotnet ef migrations remove -p ../NuGetTrends.Data
 ```
 >This will remove the latest migration file plus "rollback" the `ModelSnapshot.cs` file.
-It's the best way to "undo" a migration
+It's the best way to "undo" a migration that hasn't been applied to the db yet.

 #### 3. Generate a SQL script for a migration (to update the db manually)